What you’ll study

 64 UCAS points*

-For 2022 entry, there will be no fee for any initial audition submission.
-There will be fees for callbacks unless you are eligible for an exemption, which you can learn more about by clicking the links below.
+For 2023 entry, there will be a £35 audition fee, unless you are eligible for an exemption, which you can learn more about by clicking the link below.

 Mode of study